Military occupations by the Soviet Union: Czechoslovakia (1944–1945)

-Northern Norway (1944–1946) and Bornholm, Denmark (1945–1946)
+Northern Norway (1944–1945) and Bornholm, Denmark (1945–1946)

-In 1944–1946, Soviet troops occupied northern Norway and the Danish island of Bornholm, strategically situated at the Baltic sea entrance.
+Soviet troops occupied northern Norway (the area around the far northern town of Kirkenes) from 1944 to 1945, and also from 1945 to 1946 the Danish island of Bornholm, strategically situated at the Baltic sea entrance.
 Stalin's intent was to attempt to gain bases at these locations late in the war.
 The Soviet deputy ambassador suggested seizing Bornholm in March 1945 and on 4 May the Baltic Fleet was ordered to seize the island.

 Bornholm was heavily bombarded by Soviet forces in May 1945.
 Gerhard von Kamptz, the German superior officer in charge failed to provide a written capitulation as demanded by the Soviet commanders, several Soviet aircraft relentlessly bombed and destroyed more than 800 civilian houses in Rønne and Nexø and seriously damaged roughly 3000 more during 7–8 May 1945.
 On 9 May, Soviet troops landed on the island and after a short fight the German garrison did surrender.
 Soviet forces left the island on 5 April 1946.